PowerSynth/back-end/README.md

 npm install
 ```

-d~~You will also need to set up the environment variables by creating a `.env` file in the root directory of the project.
+~~You will also need to set up the environment variables by creating a `.env` file in the root directory of the project.
 You can copy the contents of `.env.example` and update the values as needed.~~

 ## Running the Server